Ahmad-Bamba/Sesable/README.md

 Currently the presets are:
 - default: Builds an optimized build with debug info, with unit tests and extra linting turned on.
 Useful for development.
 - release: Builds optimized Sesable applicaiton only.

+If you don't have vcpkg, but have all the other dependencies you can also install all the dependencies listed in vcpkg.json manually, and build CMake normally.

+## Installation

+TODO: